biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 #### Rule severity

-The macro accepts a `severity` field, which value comes from `biome_diagnostics::Severity`.
+The macro accepts a `severity` field, of type `biome_diagnostics::Severity`.
 By default, rules without `severity` will start with `Severity::Information`.

 If you want to change the default severity, you need to assign it: